actnf10w/AndroidKitKatUTM/README.md

 # AndroidKitKatUTM
-Run Android-x86’s KitKat system in UTM.
-Works on all Apple devices with UTM or UTM SE installed.
+Run Android-x86’s KitKat system in [UTM](https://docs.getutm.app/).Works on all Apple devices with UTM or UTM SE installed.
 # Prerequisite
-• Any iOS/iPadOS/MacOS device with UTM or UTM SE installed.(Install Guide)
+• Any iOS/iPadOS/MacOS device with UTM or UTM SE installed.[(Install Guide)](https://getutm.app/install/)

 • Need at least 512MB memory for the VM.